0

 Stoke Newington - 161 Stoke Newington Church St, London N16 0UH

-This Stoke Newington bakery makes its buns with an enriched dough (milk, eggs and honey) and adds in fresh and candied citrus (lemon and orange), sultanas and mixed spice.
+With a perma queue at the weekends, Stoke Newington's Spence Bakery makes its buns with an enriched dough (milk, eggs and honey) and adds in fresh and candied citrus (lemon and orange), sultanas and mixed spice.

 Follow on Instagram: @spencebakery